GeotrekCE/Geotrek-rando-v3/docs/index.md

 The third version is a full redesign and rewriting of Geotrek-rando with React, and NextJS for Server side rendering (SSR) and SEO.

-Geotrek-rando v3 is directly connected to Geotrek-admin v2 API.
+Geotrek-rando is directly connected to Geotrek-admin v2 API.

-## 💡 Présentation
+## 💡 Présentation (french)

 Read more in the [general presentation](./presentation-fr.md).